nerolation/raw_block_access_lists/README.md

 - Nonce changes
 - Code changes

-Each file is SSZ-encoded and contains all state changes for the block.
+Each file is SSZ-encoded and then compressed with Snappy for efficient storage.